Energy in Nepal: Hydropower

 Nepal has a highly mountainous landscape, with elevations rising from 60 meters above sea level to 8848 meters within an average north-south distance of less than 150km.
-An annual water discharge of 225 billion cubic meters flows out of the country, supplemented by high hydraulic heads.
+An annual water discharge of 225 billion m³ flows out of the country, supplemented by high hydraulic heads.
 Nepal is often called the "water tower of South Asia" due to its vast water resources.
 The country's rugged topography, numerous rivers and streams with 6000 a total length of about 45,000 km, lends itself to hydropower generation.
 Hydroelectric potential in Nepal is approximately 83000 Megawatts, of which 45,000MW are economically and technically viable.

 Around 86% of Nepal's population has access to grid electricity, while 10% depend on off-grid distributed generation, mainly from renewables; between 2018 and May 2022, Nepal doubled its installed capacity from 1,069 MW to 2,100 MW.
 Continuing capacity expansion can be used to address long-suppressed domestic demand, replace imported fossil fuels, and export to the South Asian region.

 The rivers of Nepal can be broadly classified into three types according to their origins: